 In November 2023, the FASB issued ASU No. 2023-07, Segment Reporting (Topic 280).
 The accounting guidance requires the Company to expand annual and interim disclosure requirements for reportable segments, primarily through enhanced disclosures about significant segment expenses.
 For public entities, the guidance is effective for annual reporting periods beginning after December 15, 2023 and for interim periods within fiscal years beginning after December 15, 2024.
 Early application is allowed.
-The Company is currently assessing the impact of the adoption of this guidance.
+As this accounting standard update impacts disclosures only, we do not expect the adoption to have a material impact on our consolidated financial statements.